 Having an idea of what kind of partners are in the market is a big help.
 Thankfully, that doesn’t mean you have to jump into a long, complex request for proposal process right away.
 Instatrust’s digital tools can help you understand what you need and who can provide it – even when global conferences are severely curtailed by coronavirus.

 The Instatrust PPA Demand Tool guides you to the best PPA structures for your needs, preferences and circumstances through a few simple questions.
 Once your preferences and constraints have been clarified, most sustainability professionals would be able to answer these questions quite easily.
-But DNV GL offers support if you do need it.
+But DNV offers support if you do need it.
 Based on these answers, the tool gives you a tailored draft PPA demand and direct access to energy sellers rated according to your preferences.

-Leveraging DNV GL’s unique expertise in risk assessment and renewable energy technologies, Instatrust supports corporate energy buyers in achieving impactful green power procurement quickly, easily and transparently.
+Leveraging DNV’s unique expertise in risk assessment and renewable energy technologies, Instatrust supports corporate energy buyers in achieving impactful green power procurement quickly, easily and transparently.
 Besides connecting renewable energy buyers and sellers, Instatrust offers support in risk assessment and allocation for corporate PPAs.
 For more information, please contact us today for more information.